FRex/brujula-prompt/README.md

 single `/` and coloring them differently, and name of the branch or commit sha1 (colored differently to additionally signify which one it is).

+It also shows count of non-hidden and hidden files, in that order, in format:
+`non-hidden.hidden` after the dir path, since I found that info useful daily and it was easy to add, especially hidden files that I often forgot to look for.

 ![screenshot1](screenshot1.png)

 Very rudimentary, might have mistakes in it, it has no configuration, doesn't